bdbishoff/cs260-startup/README.md

 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All users highest streaks are dipslayed in realtime as they achieve them.

+## React deliverable

+For this deliverable I converted the application over to use React.

+- **Bundled and transpiled** - done!
+- **Components** - Login, Competitive, freeplay, leaderboard, vote are all components.
+- **Router** - Routing between login and voting components.
+- **Hooks** - useEffect to change components based on user interaction.